revery-ui/revery-quick-start/README.md

 Here's a few challenges to see if you've got the basics:

-- Change the text from 'Hello World' to something more interesting!
 - Add an Image component
 - Respond to user input
 - Create a frameless window